iamvery/testing-workshop/doc/WORKSHOP.md

  end
 ```

-When you run the model unit test, you see that it passes.
+When you run the model isolated test, you see that it passes.
 In fact, running the entire test suite passes!
 But is the feature done?!

 ```
 $ bin/rspec